ravindergugloth21/MailTravelProject/README.md

  Dependencies include :
  Junit 4.12,selenium 3.149.59,cucumber junit 1.2.5,cucumber jvm 1.2.5,Hamcrest 1.3,weddrivermanager 3.7.1
  plug ins
- cucumber jvm parallel plugin
- Readme.md â€“ uses markdown so that it can be read easily on github

  Note:Dependencies and plugins can be extended based on the project extension